zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   individually select which RTP sessions they want to participate in, assuming each RTP session has its own multicast group.

-1. Indication of the application's usage of the media stream, where multiple different usages exist.
+1. Indication of the application\'s usage of the media stream, where multiple different usages exist.

 1. Less need for SSRC specific explicit signalling for each media